giocamurati/giocamurati.github.io/talks.md

 ### Complete List

 0. 2022/05/24, San Francisco, USA<br/>
-**Noise-SDR: Arbitrary Modulation of Electromagnetic Noise from Unprivileged Software and Its Impact on Emission Security  (Paper Presentation) at TELECOM Paris**<br/>
+**Noise-SDR: Arbitrary Modulation of Electromagnetic Noise from Unprivileged Software and Its Impact on Emission Security  (Paper Presentation)**<br/>
 [2022 IEEE Symposium on Security and Privacy (SP)][27]<br/>
 [Slides][26]<br/>